annotation/text-fabric/tf/docs/about/use.md

 # Usage

-Below `xxx` should be replaced by the name of an official TF-app, `tf.about.corpora`, or a path to an app on your system, or a path to TF dataset on your system.

 You can work with the TF-browser or with the TF-API.
 In both cases, the data will be automatically downloaded.